-Instructors must always rely on their own professional expertise and use their own best judgement as to what constitutes evidence of an AI violation.
-The instructor may wish to consult their department chair or the AIO if they are unsure.
+Instructors must always rely on their own professional expertise and use their own best judgement as to what constitutes evidence of an Al violation.
+The instructor may wish to consult their department chair or the AlO if they are unsure.
 A reasonable degree of evidence of academic dishonesty (a "preponderance of evidence") is expected when a FAR form is filed.
 However, some forms of cheating are difficult or impossible to prove definitively, even when the student has obviously cheated.
-Faculty should keep in mind that an AIC hearing is not akin to a court of law, and proof "beyond a reasonable doubt" is not the standard.
+Faculty should keep in mind that an AlC hearing is not akin to a court of law, and proof "beyond a reasonable doubt" is not the standard.
 For example, if a student who has demonstrated extremely poor writing skills then submits an essay that reads as if it was written by a professional literary critic, the student may be subject to a violation even if the precise source of the plagiarized essay cannot be located by the instructor.
+However, there should be other indicators of plagiarism presented along with the violation (e.g. an in-class writing diagnostic that suggests the students writing skills do not correspond to the level of writing the student presents in a submitted term paper).